Concordium/concordium.github.io/source/shared/net/resources/dashboards.rst

 Status pages
 ============

 Both Mainnet and Testnet have a status page.
 The status page shows incidents and planned outages.
-To open the status page, click the link for the Mainnet status page or Testnet status page.
+To open the status page, click the link for the `Mainnet status page <https://status.mainnet.concordium.software/>`_ or `Testnet status page <https://status.testnet.concordium.software/>`_.

 .. image:: ../images/dashboards/db-status-page.png